rse-ops/spack-flux-container/spack-rocky-libfabric/README.md

 $ cat /opt/spack-environment/spack.lock | less
 ```

-Here is a quick summary of versions (on Rocky Linux 8):
+Here is a quick summary of versions (on Rocky Linux 8) for stuff we care about:

 ```
 openmpi: 4.1.2
 gcc: 8.5.0
 libfabric: 1.14.0
-flux-core: 0.44.0
+flux-core: 0.49.0
 flux-pmix: 0.2.0
-flux-sched 0.25.0
+flux-sched 0.27.0
 ```

+Note that you could start the flux instance as root, and you'd see a jobtap
+plugin error (which largely can be ignored) but you really shouldn't be running
+as root :)